Production3000/mvp3000esp/README.md

 ### <a name='GeneralFunctionality'></a>General Functionality

-Any implementation of the framework typically follows the sequence: user code -> module code -> framework code, as in the following.
+A bare-bone implementation of the framework looks as follows.
+Without a [module](#modules) its usefulness is limited.

     #include <MVP3000.h>
     extern MVP3000 mvp;